Shares drop as burning Ukrainian nuclear plant spooks traders across Europe

 The worst performers on the FTSE 100 included some of the index’s travel companies, but ITV was also hit for the second day running after investors baulked at the level of investment it plans to put into a new digital offering.

-In Europe both the main French and German indexes were heavily down, dropping significantly more than 3% at around 10.30am on Friday.
+In Europe both the main French and German indexes were heavily down, dropping by 5% and 4.4% respectively.

-Oil prices remained high, at 112 dollars for a barrel of Brent crude – it is still below the nearly 120 dollars that a barrel cost at one point on Thursday.
+Oil prices remained high, at 114 dollars for a barrel of Brent crude – it is still below the nearly 120 dollars that a barrel cost at one point on Thursday.
+UK natural gas prices have also spiked to an all-time high.

 But it adds to the soaring cost of living, with prices of other commodities that come out of Russia and Ukraine – such as wheat – soaring in recent weeks.